WAVV

-WAVV (101.1 MHz "Wave 101.1 FM") is a commercial FM radio station licensed to Naples Park, Florida.
+WAVV (101.1 FM, "Wave 101.1") is a commercial radio station licensed to Naples Park, Florida.
 It serves Lee and Collier Counties, including the Fort Myers-Naples radio market.
-WAVV is owned by Alpine Broadcasting and it airs a soft adult contemporary radio format.
+WAVV is owned by Fort Myers Broadcasting Company and it airs a soft adult contemporary radio format.

 WAVV has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered stations.
 The transmitter is off Benton Road in the Rural Estates neighborhood of Naples.
 WAVV broadcasts using HD Radio technology.
-The HD2 digital subchannel plays easy listening music and feeds FM translator W300EF at 107.9 MHz in Naples.
+The HD2 digital subchannel plays regional Mexican and feeds FM translator W300EF at 107.9 MHz in Naples.
+The HD3 digital subchannel plays contemporary Christian and feeds FM translator W272BM at 102.3 MHz in Fort Myers Beach.

 History

 Early years

 In the 1980s, Naples resident Norman Alpert received a construction permit from the Federal Communications Commission to build a new FM station in Southwest Florida.
 On May 30, 1987, WAVV signed on the air.
 The station's original city of license was Marco.
 The studios were on Tamiami Trail East in Naples.

 A satellite office was set up in Fort Myers on Colonial Boulevard, later moving to Royal Palm Square, and then to South Tamiami Trail.
 Around 2008, WAVV changed its city of license, now listed as Naples Park, Florida.